SashoStoichkovArchive/Online-CV/README.md

 ## Requirements
 - [x] Host the code as on GitHub
 - [x] Host the site itself on free services like github sites for easy preview
-- [ ] Must style at least 5 different layouts for the site - currently having 4
+- [x] Must style at least 5 different layouts for the site
 - [x] Must have a page that showcases styles for standard HTML elements
 - [ ] Must have two or more levels deep drop down menu in the header
 - [x] Must be responsive (no horizontal scrolls on any viewport)